 MOD MEX/20/7

-7 1.5 Within the framework of the present Regulations, the provision and operation of international telecommunication services in each relation is pursuant to mutual agreement between administrations*.
+7 1.5 Within the framework of the present Regulations, the provision and operation of international telecommunication services in each relation is pursuant to mutual agreement between operating agencies.

 Reasons: To reconcile the term with the definitions in the ITU Constitution and to reflect the current situation in which most of the providers of telecommunication services are private companies.